Robotxm/XduUtilities/C#/ExportXDUTimeTable/README.md

 ## Usage
 1. Compile

-2. Enter your student ID and password and set up correct time when we change timetable, click "Fetch" (a.k.a “获取”) button
+2. Enter your student ID and password and set up correct time when we change timetable, click "Fetch" (a.k.a. “获取”) button

 3. Find your iCalendar (.ics) file on your **PC'S DESKTOP, NOT REAL :)**